“He remains one of today’s most highly regarded pianists for the intensity and sensitivity of his interpretations” The New York Times

 Evgeny Kissin was born in Moscow in October 1971.
 Endowed with a truly rare gift for music, he began to play by ear and improvise on the piano soon after his second birthday, though his passion for the instrument was fully ignited even before that.
-At the age of six, he enrolled at Moscow’s Gnessin School, an elite establishment for young musicians, where he received lessons from Anna Pavlovna Kantor, who became his only teacher.
+At the age of six, he enrolled at Moscow’s Gnessin School, an elite establishment for young musicians, where he received lessons from the late Anna Pavlovna Kantor, who became his only teacher.
 Kissin’s progress was such that he gave his first full performance with orchestra at the age of ten, making his debut with Mozart’s Piano Concerto in D minor K466; he presented his first recital in Moscow the following year.
 His international breakthrough came in March 1984, when he performed Chopin’s Piano Concertos Nos.
 1 and 2 in the Great Hall of the Moscow Conservatory with the Moscow State Philharmonic conducted by Dmitri Kitayenko.

 The live recording of Kissin’s interpretations of the Chopin concertos, released on the Melodia label, confirmed the maturity of the twelve-year-old pianist’s musicianship and introduced him to an audience beyond the Soviet Union.
 He made his debut in Eastern Europe in 1985, toured Japan the following year, and appeared in Western Europe for the first time at the 1987 Berlin Festival.
 In the summer of 1988 he gave a private performance for Herbert von Karajan, who then invited him to perform Tchaikovsky’s Piano Concerto No.1 with the Berliner Philharmoniker at the orchestra’s forthcoming New Year’s Eve Concert in Berlin.
 Deutsche Grammophon’s recording, released in September 1989 within weeks of Karajan’s death, was immediately recognised as a major milestone in the work’s recorded history.